-Doubtcast is a series of themed podcasts made up of poetry, stories, music, audio blogs, sounds, ramblings, and broadcast journalism.
+Doubtcast was a series of themed podcasts made up of poetry, stories, music, audio blogs, sounds, ramblings, and broadcast journalism.

 Due to the time and resources it takes to do it, and the relative priority I need to give to other things, I currently have no plans to do another one.